Sovendus-GmbH/Sovendus-Voucher-Network-and-Checkout-Benefits-Documentation-for-Flutter-Apps/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please feel free to submit bug reports and pull requests.
+Please feel free to submit pull requests.
+If you have found any bugs please don't open a bug report, but instead get in touch with your Sovendus account manager.

 ### Development Setup